If You’re Looking for Queens Bankruptcy Lawyer, Then You Should Contact the Law Office of Richard Kistnen

 Do you live in Queens and you’re thinking about filing for bankruptcy?
-Then you should look for a Queens Bankruptcy Lawyer.
+Do you want to put an end to all the creditor harassment?
+Has a creditor commenced litigation against you?
+Did you receive a notice of a wage garnishment?
+If any of these things apply to you, then you should look for a Queens Bankruptcy Lawyer.

-What do you have to do to file for bankruptcy?
+What do I have to do to file chapter 7 bankruptcy?

-If you’re thinking about filing for bankruptcy, there are documents that have to be prepared and filed.
+Getting started with the bankruptcy process is not too complicated.
+There are documents that have to be prepared and filed.
 You can download most of these forms from the court website.
-As an attorney, I have software that makes preparing the petition quick and easy, and so by hiring a Queens Bankruptcy Lawyer, your paperwork can generally be prepared and ready for filing much more quickly.
+As an attorney, I have software that makes preparing the petition quick and easy, and so by hiring a Queens Bankruptcy Attorney, your paperwork can generally be prepared and ready for filing much more quickly.

 One of the main documents is the petition, which has includes very basic information about you and your case.
+People that file bankruptcy are referred to as debtors.
 In addition to the petition, there are schedules.
 It’s in these schedules where you will list most of your assets, liabilities, income and expenses.

 You will also have to prepare a creditor matrix.
 This is a document that lists all of your creditors names and addresses.
 For a Queens Bankruptcy, this document has to be prepared in a text document (.txt) and printed out to be submitted online.

 One of the other requirements to file for bankruptcy here in Queens will be the credit counseling certificate.
 Every individual that files a bankruptcy case must also complete and file a certificate of completion of a credit counseling course.
 You can complete the credit counseling course online, and the agency will email you a certificate of completion that is to be filed when you file your case.